troglobit/finit/contrib/debian/README.md

 You can also use a standard [/etc/rc.local](rc.local) for one-shot tasks and initialization like keyboard language etc.

-If you want to use the X Window system, `sudo apt install elogind` (Bullseye and later).
-Followed by `initctl reload` (enabled by default) and logout/login again.
-The elogind daemon ensures a regular non-root user can start and interact with an X session, otherwise keyboard and mouse won't work.
-When you're happy, you can enable the lightdm.conf, change the default runlevel to 3, and presto! you have a desktop again.
+> **NOTE:** X Window system, you may need to `sudo apt install elogind`
+> (Bullseye and later), followed by `initctl reload` to activate it (it
+> is enabled by default), and logout/login again.
+The elogind daemon
+> ensures a regular non-root user can start and interact with an X
+> session, otherwise keyboard and mouse won't work.
+When you're happy,
+> you can enable the lightdm.conf, change the default runlevel to 3, and
+> presto!  you have a desktop again.

 Have fun!